 After experiencing two (and a half) dramatic booms and busts in the property markets, plus the most recent Covid-caused crash, Paul has an abiding curiosity into what causes the lemming-like behaviour of the market and its participants every 15-20 years.
 He has lectured extensively on the subject and is currently researching a book in this area.

 Fortunes have been made and lost by those who time the cycle right – or misjudge it.
 But it’s no longer just a game of skill and judgement played by real estate entrepreneurs.
-Market cycles have been getting ever more volatile and the swings more damaging.
+Market cycles have been getting ever more volatile and the swings have become more damaging.
 The 1974 crash was largely a local UK affair, but in 2007/8 it was global.
 The failure of Lehman Bros Bank in September 2008, triggered by over-lending to sub-prime residential borrowers in the US, caused a collapse of confidence which had the global economic system teetering on the edge of collapse.

-Copyright 2016 Paul Batho email@example.com 07794 239775
+Copyright 2021 Paul Batho firstname.lastname@example.org 07794 239775

 Upton Major Ltd